MilVas/Week-1-Project-Hangman-Game/README.md

 Organization
 I used jupyter notebook and visual studio for writing the code.
 I was testing the game by activating it from the command line.
-My repository consists of three files- jupyter, python file and a readme text file.
+My repository consists of three files- jupyter, python file and a readme file.